husseinaluie/FlowSieve/Tutorial/Spherical_Demo/Helmholtz/ABOUT_TUTORIAL.md

 Additionally, it uses a coarsen-refine approach that is very helpful for higher resolution settings.
 Multiple coarsenings can also be used, which can substantially speed up convergence on a high resolution grid.

+For instance, a 1/12 degree grid can be well projected in approximately 24 hours by using coarsened grids of 1 degree and 1/3 degree resolution.
+In constrast, several days / a few weeks of directly projecting the 1/12 degree grid is still likely to not have sufficienly captured the largest scales.

 The general idea
 1. coarsen the velocity field to a lower resolution
 2. compute the Helmholtz decomposition on the coarse data